steveshogren/blog-source/source/_posts/2015-05-14-superiority-fatigue.markdown

 They react with hostility.

 What is going on?
-You just took time to learn this exciting tool that could save you a lot of time, and not only do they not care, but they resent you for it!
+You just took time to learn this exciting tool that could save everyone a lot of time, and not only do they not care, but they resent you for it!
 Don't they see how this could be great for everyone?

 The issue, like humans, is complex and dynamic.
 Maybe they feel like you've now made them look lazy in comparison.
-Maybe they have tried new tools in the past only to discover they weren't as a good as promised.
+Maybe they have tried other tools in the past only to discover they weren't as a good as promised.
 Maybe they are afraid they won't be able to learn the new tool as quickly as they need to, and will be left behind.
 Maybe they are afraid all the time they spent learning the existing tools will have been wasted.
 Maybe they are comfortable where they are, and don't care about increased productivity.

 Most times I have seen this, I think the root emotion is fear.
-Fear of failure, of being embarrassed, of looking inferior.
+Fear of failure, of change, of being embarrassed, of looking inferior.
 Fear is a powerful emotion.

 When you react back with hostility, this only will compound their fear.
 Should they put their comfort and ego before the needs of the business?
 No, but you